 it remain a problem?

-At the present time, there is no way to determine how long the
+Given what we know today about the science behind swimmer's itch, there is no way to determine how long an

 If swimmer's itch occurs on a